 I met the Padaung women whose necks are long at Lake Inle in Myanmar.
 You have seen them in countless souvenir paintings or postcards.
 Perhaps, some of you think that you can only find them in the northern part of Thailand, but you’re wrong!
 Yes, you can also find them in Myanmar where they are originally from.
 I’ve seen three of them while on a boat tour at Lake Inle.

-I find it insulting when they are called “long neck women” or “giraffe women.”
-So, I prefer to call them the Padaung women, the tribe in which they belong.
+I find it insulting when they are called “giraffe women.”
+So, I prefer to call them the Padaung women, the tribe to which they belong.
 Or Kayan women, the state where they come from.

 When you take a boat tour of Lake Inle, ask the tour/boat operator for the list of attractions.
 Make sure that visiting these Padaung women are included in the itinerary.

 These long-necked women are from the Padaung tribe in the Kayan State in Myanmar.
 If you really want to see them away from tourists, you should go to Loikaw village.
 Here, they walk around freely without the ogling eyes of both local and foreign tourists.